blaenk/blaenk.github.io/provider/notes/cpp.markdown

 };
 ```

 Copy constructors are **synthesized** if none are defined.
 Synthesized copy constructors perform member-wise copies of the argument.
-Members of class type are copied using their respective copy constructors and members of built-in type --- including arrays --- are copied directly.
+Members of class type are copied using their respective copy constructors and members of built-in type---including arrays---are copied directly.

 ``` cpp
 A::A(const A& toCopy) :